City of Charleston Comprehensive Plan Update

 BOLD CHANGES FOR THE TEN-YEAR UPDATE

-Today the City is facing challenges that were hard to imagine a decade ago – like increasing effects from climate change: sea level rise and more frequent storm events.
-We have learned a lot of hard lessons around flooding in the past ten years, and this update is our best opportunity to address changes that need to be made in the City of Charleston in order to be aligned with our reality of living with water.
+The challenges the City is facing today were hard to imagine a decade ago – like increasing effects from climate change: sea level rise and more frequent storm events.
+This ten year update to the comprehensive plan is a prime opportunity to address changes that need to be made in the city to be resilient into the future.

 Resilient Approaches to Land Use

 This ten-year update to the comprehensive plan is our best chance to shape the future according to science-based facts.
 Existing community and expert led initiatives such as the City’s Flooding and Sea Level Rise Strategy, the Johns Island Community Plan and the Dutch Dialogues Final Report have helped to clearly define local improvements that need to be made to properly address development related challenges like flooding and traffic.
-The Conservation League is calling for these well formulated plans to be formally incorporated into the City Plan is a good first step towards meaningful implementation of strategies identified throughout existing plans.
+The formal incorporation of these well formulated plans into the City Plan is a good first step towards meaningful implementation of strategies identified throughout existing plans.

 There is still time to make your voice heard in the City’s Comprehensive Plan update process.